|

 So we'd have such stuff as Keep on Running, Catch Us if You Can, My Boyfriend's Back, Jailhouse Rock, Day Tripper, Nowhere Man etc, and there'd be songs for the coppers such as Keep Searching.
 The theme must have been Getaway and I think we also would have played Runaway/Come on Let's Go.

-Everett climber in Jan '67, and would have probably have appealed
+Everett climber in January '67, and would have very likely have appealed

 to his sense of humour.
-It did not enter the Fab till the following month, peaking
+It entered the Fab 40 the following month, peaking

 Over The Wall We Go was reissued in 1978, with a different B-side, and